WeatherLab/fsodoc/source/database/migration.rst

 * **Sequential:** each migration is numbered in sequence, starting with **001**.
   Each number must be three digits, and there must not be any gaps in the sequence.
-(This was the numbering scheme prior to CodeIgniter 3.0.)
+(This was the numbering scheme prior to FSO 3.0.)
 * **Timestamp:** each migration is numbered using the timestamp when the migration was created, in **YYYYMMDDHHIISS** format (e.g. **20121031100537**).
-This helps prevent numbering conflicts when working in a team environment, and is the preferred scheme in CodeIgniter 3.0 and later.
+This helps prevent numbering conflicts when working in a team environment, and is the preferred scheme in FSO 3.0 and later.

 The desired style may be selected using the ``$type`` setting in your *application/Config/Migrations.php* file.
 The default setting is timestamp.